alovajs/alovajs.github.io/docs/03-get-started/01-start.md

         throw new Error(json.message);
       }

-      // The parsed response data will be passed to three hook functions: staleTime, persistTime, and transformData, which will be explained later return json.data;
+      // The parsed response data will be passed to the hook function transformData, which will be explained later return json.data;
     },